-- Residential dining halls and MSU Union Food Court will be cashless operations in the fall, and will only accept dining plans, Spartan Cash, and debit/credit cards in order to reduce the need to transfer currency between the guest and host.
+- Residential dining halls and MSU Union Food Court are cashless operations and only accept dining plans, Spartan Cash, and debit/credit cards in order to reduce the need to transfer currency between the guest and host.

-- Plexiglass currently remains at points of sale and host stands for separation.
+- Plexiglass currently remains at certain locations for separation.

 - Convenient options like mobile ordering are offered to provide flexibility.
 Although takeout from dining halls will no longer be a Combo-X-Change option beginning in fall semester 2021, we will expand other services and implement additional mobile ordering locations.

-- During fall semester, residential dining halls will close from 3:30-4:30 p.m. daily to allow for additional cleaning and sanitation.
+- Residential dining halls close from 3:30-4:30 p.m. daily to allow for additional cleaning and sanitation.